Should I Refinance My Student Loans?

 1. Will this new private loan have a variable interest rate?

 If YES, then you should know: If you refinance into a private loan with a low variable rate today, over time, the rate could rise higher than the current fixed rate on your federal loans.
 Variable rates are tied to an index causing the rate to rise or fall, which makes the total cost of variable rate debt impossible to calculate.
 Choosing variable rate loans involves taking some financial risk.
 Before committing to a variable rate loan, understand exactly how often the rate may change and how high it may rise.
 A variable rate loan could be a good option IF you will fully repay the loan in the near future.

 If NO, then you should know: Fixed rate loans offer stability to a borrower's repayment, making this a good option for borrowers who don’t like risk.
 To make an accurate comparison of fixed rate private loans with other loans, be sure to know the terms, conditions, and fees (e.g., origination fees) of all the loans.
 A fixed rate loan may be the best option if high levels of debt and long repayment terms are involved.

 2. Will you be working in public service?
 (This may include work during residency or a fellowship or while you are employed at an academic institution)

-If YES, then you should know: After completing 10 years of public service work, as well as satisfying several other requirements, forgiveness may be granted on some or all of your remaining federal student loans.
-Private loans are not eligible for Public Service Loan Forgiveness (PSLF).
+If YES, then you should know: After completing 10 years (120 on-time, monthly payments) of public service work, as well as satisfying several other requirements, forgiveness may be granted on some or all of your remaining federal student loans through the program.
+Private loans are not eligible for (PSLF).
 Only Direct Loans qualify for the PSLF program.

 If NO, then you should know: Based on your expected career path, forfeiting access to Public Service Loan Forgiveness is not a factor you need to consider when deciding whether to refinance.

-3. Will the payments be affordable and/or is postponing payments an options during residency?
+3. Will the payments be affordable and/or is postponing payments an option during residency?